Countries hosting Afghan refugees

 Germany

-German Chancellor Angela Merkel said up to 10,000 people should be evacuated, including German troops in Afghanistan, humanitarian aid activists, lawyers and others at risk.
+German Chancellor Angela Merkel said up to 10,000 people should be evacuated, including German troops in Afghanistan, humanitarian workers, lawyers and others at risk.

 Spain

-The head of the Spanish government, Pedro Sanchez, announced that his country would accept the evacuation of Afghan nationals working temporarily in the European Union.
-On Thursday, the first transport of Spanish and Afghan evacuees from Kabul landed at Madrid’s Torrejon de Ardoz airport.
+Spanish Prime Minister Pedro Sanchez has announced that his country will accept the evacuation of Afghans working temporarily in the European Union.
+On Thursday, the first transport of displaced Spanish and Afghani from Kabul landed at Madrid’s Torrejon de Ardoz airport.

 Latin America

-Three countries in Latin America have expressed their willingness to host many refugees, and women and girls are a priority: Mexico, Chile and Costa Rica.
+Three countries in Latin America have expressed their willingness to host large numbers of refugees, and women and girls are a priority: Mexico, Chile and Costa Rica.

 Mexican Foreign Minister, Marcelo Ebrard, announced, via his Twitter account, that the government will start processing the first asylum applications of Afghan nationals through the Mexican embassy in Iran.

 Chile has accepted Afghans who are dedicated to promoting women’s rights and who feel threatened.
-President Sebastian Pinera said he is committed to receiving about 10 families through the NGO’s Front Line Defenders programme.
+President Sebastian Pinera has announced that he is committed to welcoming ten families through the NGO Front Line Defenders programme.